7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 What’s the best interactive toy for a single cat?

-The Flying Bird Teaser is my top recommendation.
-While it requires human involvement, the engagement level is unmatched.
+The Flying Bird Teaser is my top recommendation for engagement (but it needs you).
 For true solo play, the Turbo Tail is excellent.

 How often should I play with my cat?